 - Improve care coordination, and population and public health

 - Maintain privacy and security of patient health information

-For more information, please visit our Meaningful Use services page.
+For more information, please visit our Promoting Interoperability (Meaningful Use) services page.

 Safeguarding a patient’s protected health information is paramount when it comes to the effectiveness of electronic health records.
 Failure to meet HIPAA standards can lead to hefty fines and penalties.
-Conducting an SRA is a requirement for achieving Meaningful Use and to qualify for incentive payments.
+Conducting an SRA is an annual requirement for Promoting Interoperability (formerly Meaningful Use) and to qualify for incentive payments.

 For more information, please visit our Privacy and Security services page.